tribeshq/tribes/README.md

 ##  Overview

 A debt capital market platform designed for the creator economy, enabling content creators to monetize their influence by issuing tokenized debt instruments collateralized.
-Through a reverse auction mechanism, the platform connects creators with investors, offering a structured and transparent alternative to finance scalable businesses while leveraging the economic potential of their audiences, ensuring legal compliance and attractive returns for investors.
+Through a reverse campaign mechanism, the platform connects creators with investors, offering a structured and transparent alternative to finance scalable businesses while leveraging the economic potential of their audiences, ensuring legal compliance and attractive returns for investors.
 <br>

 [![Docs]][Link-docs] [![Deck]][Link-deck]